-To the extent that distributions to a Fund Unitholder in a year exceed the Fund Unitholder's share of the Fund's net income and net realized capital gains for the year, such excess distributions will be a return of capital that is not taxable to the Fund Unitholder but will reduce the adjusted cost base to the Fund Unitholder of such Fund Unitholder's Fund Unitholder's Fund Unitholder of such base to the Fund Unitholder of such Fund Unitholder's Fund Unitholder of such base to the Fund Unitholder of such Fund Unitholder's Fund Unitholder of such base to the Fund Unitholder of such Fund Unitholder's Fund Unitholder's Fund Unitholder of such base to the Fund Unitholder of such Fund Unitholder's Fund Unitholder's Fund Unitholder of such Fund Unitholder's Fund Unitholder's Fund Unitholder's Fund Unitholder of such Fund Unitholder's Fund Unitholder's
+To the extent that distributions to a Fund Unitholder in a year exceed the Fund Unitholder's share of the Fund's net income and net realized capital gains for the year, such excess distributions will be a return of capital that is not taxable to the Fund Unitholder but will reduce the adjusted cost base to the Fund Unitholder of such Fund Unitholder's Fund Unitholder's Fund Unitholder of such base to the Fund Unitholder of such Fund Unitholder's Fund Unitholder of such seconds negative, the amount by which it is negative is an immediate capital gain to the Fund Unitholder, and the adjusted cost base of the Fund Units resets at zero.

-Fund Unitholders will be advised each year of the amount of net income, net realized capital gains and excess distributions described above that are paid or payable to them, the amount of net income considered to have been received as a taxable dividend and the amount of any foreign taxes considered to have been paid by them.
+Fund Unitholders will be advised each year of the amount of net income, net realized capital gains and excess distributions described above that are paid or payable to them, the amount of net income considered to have been received as a taxable dividend and foreign source income and the amount of any foreign taxes considered to have been paid by them.
 Individuals and certain trusts may be liable for alternative minimum tax in respect of distributions designated as dividends, if any, from taxable Canadian corporations and taxable capital gains.